We are committed to carrying you safely and comfortably to your destination. However, traveling by air may be challenging sometimes.

 If you are taking on board with you any food items we would suggest to choose a non-perishable food.
 We are unable to heat or refrigerate any food items you might bring with you.
 Before packing any food please check local laws of your transit and/or final destination about food types permitted into the country.

-Unfortunatelly we cannot guarantee to transport our guests in a totally peanut-free cabin environment.
+Unfortunatelly we cannot guarantee to transport our passengers in a totally peanut-free cabin environment.
 Note that some products servedl onboard may contain nuts or ingredients that are based on peanuts.
-Always bear in mind that other guests may bring onboard with them their own food items.
+Always bear in mind that other passengers may bring onboard with them their own food items.
 We are doing our best to apply IATA recommendations in order to make your flight as comfortable as possible.

 If you suffer from a serious allergy we strongly recommend discussing with your doctor before you book about potential risks and how you can minimise them during your trip.